7 Forex Market Types Explained by Contract Structure, Settlement Logic, Currency Exposure & Risk

 What Is the Main Cost Driver for Each Type?

 Each of the seven market types carries a different main cost or risk driver even when the underlying currency view looks similar.
 Spot and CFDs feature spread plus financing or rollover if held.
 Forwards and NDFs feature forward points driven by interest rate differentials and bilateral pricing terms.
 Futures feature margining, exchange fees, basis risk, and roll effects.
 Options feature an upfront premium, time decay, and volatility pricing.
-FX Swaps feature funding and repricing calculations across the near and far legs [15].
+FX Swaps feature funding and repricing calculations across the near and far legs (Chatham Financial, 2024).

 What Should the Cost-and-Structure Capture Matrix Include?